Putin's Declaration of Victory in Syria Opens Door for Russian Strikes on ISIS in Libya

 Similarly I think Moscow has no interest in deciding the victor between the two rival governments in Libya, both of which it has contacts with, and at least one of which is NATO-backed.
 Instead it would be an intervention against ISIS and al-Qaeda-like groups alone.
 One that would be billed as “finishing the job” and not allowing ISIS central to relocate.
 And one that would again highlight the inconvenient fact that where the West sows chaos and destroys countries, Russia instead picks up the pieces and helps stabilize them.

 Incidentally, immediately after Putin declared victory from the Russian airbase in Syria, he got on a plane and flew to…Egypt.
-The astute MK Bhradakumar feels the trip is all about Libya:
+The astute MK Bhradakumar thinks the trip is all about setting up something for Libya:

 The power vacuum in Libya and the growing insecurity in western Egypt threaten the stability of Egypt and President Sisi’s prestige is at stake.
 On the other hand, Egyptian involvement in Libya affects the balance of power in the Middle East.
 Interestingly, the Gulf monarchies are also involved in the Libyan crisis.